Skip to main content

 Unlocking the mysteries of this mind-robbing disease affecting more than 55 million people worldwide

-Alzheimer’s is a progressive form of dementia that affects people’s memory, thinking, and behavior.
+Alzheimer’s disease is a progressive form of dementia that affects people’s memory, thinking, and behavior.

 Scientists don’t currently know exactly what causes Alzheimer’s or how it progresses, and there is no cure.